-For the demo purpose, we are adding White color to existing group.
+For the demo purpose, we are adding White colour to an existing group.

-Now you can see the White color under the group
+Now you can see the White colour under the group

 Create a New Group in Power BI

-Please select the field for which you want to create a group, and click group button.
-For the demo purpose, we are selecting Yellow color.
+Please select the field for which you want to create a group, and click the group button.
+For the demo purpose, we are selecting the Yellow colour.

 Now you can see the new group.

-Let me add few more fields to it
+Let me add a few more fields to it

-Now you can see, our pie chart has four colors, and they are: Black, Red, and two groups
+Now you can see, our pie chart has four colours, and they are: Black, Red, and two groups

-Once you created a Group, it will act as any other column or fields.
+Once you created a Group, it will act like any other column or fields.
 So, you can use it in N number of charts.

 To demonstrate the same, we created a Column chart that shows the Country wise sales.